-8.10: Different Significance Level
+7.10: Different Significance Level

 Finally, let's take a look at an example phrased in generic terms, rather than in the context of a specific research question, to see the individual pieces one more time.
-This time, however, we will use a stricter significance level, $\alpha = 0.01$ , to test the hypothesis.
+This time, however, we will use a stricter significance level, $\alpha = 0.01$, to test the hypothesis.

-We will use 60 as an arbitrary null hypothesis value:
+Step 1: State the Hypotheses We will use 60 as an arbitrary null hypothesis value:

-$H_0$ : The average score does not differ from the population
+H_0 : The average score does not differ from the population

-$H_0: \mu = 60$
+$$H_0:\mu=50$$